lengfeld/repoload/README.md

 Certificate of Origin v1.1](https://developercertificate.org/) to understand the meaning and obligations your are taking by adding your sign-off.
 Thanks in advance.

+## Create and publish a release

+To create a release of repoload additional packaging dependency's are needed:

+    $ python3 -m pip install --user --upgrade twine setuptools wheel

+Next the release which is described in the setup.py file gets packaged.
+The version number is taken from the repoload/repoload.py `__VERSION__` string.

+    $ python3 setup.py sdist bdist_wheel

+As final step the release can be uploaded to PyPI.
+See the PyPI documentation on how to configure the credentials for twine.

+    $ python3 -m twine upload dist/*